PostHog/posthog.com/contents/blog/clickhouse-vs-snowflake.md

 ### Who uses Snowflake and ClickHouse?

 Part of Snowflake’s value prop is the broad appeal to both technical and non-technical users.
 Snowflake’s marketplace makes connecting business intelligence tools with warehouse data easy, which appeals to teams wanting explore their data.
-ClickHouse Cloud has a competitive offering, but the current integrations are limited to a select few.
+ClickHouse Cloud has a growing competitive offering, but the current integrations are less numerous.

 ClickHouse and Snowflake are both used for analytics, but ClickHouse is more focused on analytical queries.